 So you've got your holiday rental accommodation, and you're ready to start promoting it to your potential guests.

-But where to start?
-There are lots of options out there that will help you fill up your calendar and grow your revenue.
+There are lots of free and low cost options to help you fill up your calendar and grow revenue.

 For many holiday rental managers, this can be a daunting moment.
 So we'll walk you through some of the popular options to advertise your holiday accommodation for free.